s-celles/Daily-News-Briefing/README.md

 - **[Ohio University Launches Artificial Intelligence Bachelor of Science Degree]**: Ohio University's Russ College of Engineering and Technology has launched a new Bachelor of Science degree program in Artificial Intelligence.
 [Source](https://www.ohio.edu/engineering/)

 ### Analysis & Context
 The *New York Times* article suggests that Apple is facing challenges on multiple fronts.
 The combination of disappointing AI product performance and the economic pressures from tariffs paints a concerning picture for the company's innovation efforts.
 The launch of an AI degree program at Ohio University reflects the growing importance of AI in academia and industry, indicating a broader trend of investment in AI education and research.
-The Alabama Public Radio segment and the Nature article, while relevant to the broader news landscape, did not contain specific, substantive details about AI developments.

----

-## World News

-### Key Developments
-- **[European Countries Pledge Billions in Military Support for Ukraine]**: European countries have pledged billions in military support for Ukraine.
-A US envoy met with Putin.
-[Source](https://apnews.com/world-news)
-- **[Israelis Mark Passover Amid Gaza Captive Crisis]**: Israelis are observing Passover while hoping for the release of captives held in Gaza.
-[Source](https://apnews.com/world-news)
-- **[UN Reports Israeli Military Actions Undermining Syrian Political Transition]**: On April 10, 2025, the United Nations reported that recent military actions by Israel are undermining Syria's political transition and the chances of a new security pact between the two countries.
-[Source](https://www.un.org/en/)
-- **[NASA Focuses on World Science and Inspiring Students]**: NASA is focusing on world science and inspiring students across the United States to pursue scientific fields.
-[Source](https://nasa.gov/news/recently-published/)
-- **[Rare Ancient DNA Discovery]**: Nature.com reports on the discovery of rare ancient DNA.
-[Source](https://www.nature.com/news)

-### Analysis & Context
-The news items highlight ongoing geopolitical tensions, particularly the situation in Ukraine and the Israeli-Syrian conflict.
-The significant military support pledged to Ukraine underscores the continued international focus on the conflict.
-The UN report regarding Israeli actions and the Syrian political transition suggests a complex and potentially destabilizing situation in the region.
-The Passover observance in Israel, coupled with the ongoing hostage situation in Gaza, underscores the humanitarian dimension of the Israeli-Palestinian conflict.
-The science news from Nature.com and NASA's focus on inspiring students indicate continued advancements and outreach efforts in the scientific community.
 ```

 ## Tips for Best Results

+1. **API Provider Selection**:
+   - Google APIs provide more control over news quality and filtering
+   - Sonar API offers simpler setup with just one API key
+   - Choose based on your preference for simplicity vs. control

-1. **Topic Selection**:
+2. **Topic Selection**:
    - Use specific topics rather than broad categories
    - Topic-specific search terms are automatically added for better results

-2. **Quality Settings**:
+3. **Quality Settings** (for Google API):
    - Enable strict quality filtering for more reliable sources
    - Add trusted news sources to preferred domains
    - Add known low-quality sources to excluded domains

-3. **API Usage**:
+4. **API Usage Optimization**:
    - Adjust maximum search results based on your API quota
    - Set appropriate news items per topic for comprehensive coverage
+   - The plugin now includes request throttling to prevent API rate limits

 ## Troubleshooting

 ### Common Issues

 1. **No News Generated**:
-   - Check API keys
+   - Check API keys (the plugin will verify basic key formats)
    - Verify scheduled time format
    - Ensure topics are properly configured
+   - Check your internet connection

 2. **Poor Quality Content**:
    - Enable strict quality filtering
    - Add more specific topics
    - Review excluded domains list
+   - Try using Google APIs for more filtering options

-3. **API Limits**:
+3. **API Limits or Errors**:
    - Reduce maximum search results
    - Reduce news items per topic
-   - Adjust date range settings

-4. **News Generated Failure**
-   - Check whether there is an existing news file
-   - Check internet connection
+   - Check API key validity
+   - Verify your API quota has not been exceeded

+4. **Scheduled Generation Issues**:
+   - The plugin now handles system sleep/wake cycles better
-   - Check API keys
+   - Check if news file already exists for today
+   - Manually trigger generation to test configuration

 ## Support